EnzymeAD/Enzyme/content/getting_started/CallingConvention.md

 Enzyme also supports a special version of duplicated argument where users only need the computed gradient of the argument and not the value computed in the forward pass.
 For example, consider the function below that computes a loss function.
 All the user needs is the gradient of the inputs with respect to the loss and not the loss itself.

-We can instead use the value `diffe_dupnoneed` to specify this property to Enzyme.
+We can instead use the value `enzyme_dupnoneed` to specify this property to Enzyme.
 This allows Enzyme to do additional optimization.

 ```cpp
 void neuralNet(double* loss, double* W, double* b, double* input);